nitad54448/yappari-5-1/README.md

 This program is supposed to work with Windows 10 64 bits or Win 11 and on my PC and many others it works fine; also it should work on win7 64bits, Win8 or Win8.1 as well but I am unable to test it on these systems.

 ## Read data
 This command opens a menu with several options indicating the type of file to read.
 Reading a new file will just add more data at the beginning of the list wihtout losing the previous ones.
 You can remove some of the datasets with the command [Delete selected datasets](https://github.com/nitad54448/yappari-5-1#delete-active-datasets).
-You will need to select one or more datasets in order to perform operations like fit, save, plot.. etc. A selected dataset is coloured differently, it is named in this document as _active_.
+You will need to select at least a dataset in order to perform operations like fit, save, plot.. etc. A selected dataset is coloured differently, it is named in this document as _active_.
-_Note : the files given as examples in the /files directory have a decimal separator . (a dot).
-When saving data there is a character separation between the numerical values (usually a TAB), this should be adjusted in Yappari, see the __Parameters__ page.
+Note : when reading simple datafile (by simple I mean a file with no particular definition, see the term Custom below) the data separator in the file should be the same as the data separator in the __Parameters__ page.
+This same data separator will be used for saving the data.

 ### 3 columns
 This option reads a **single dataset** from a three-column ASCII file, which should be separated by the character selected in the [Parameters](https://github.com/nitad54448/yappari-5-1/blob/main/README.md#parameters) page, and it should contain frequency in Hz, Zr, and Zi.
 The data separator can be "TAB", "space", ",", ";".